K-Lascar/UNSWDiscordBot/README.md

    - Retrieves the Creation Date
 4. Wikipedia (used similarly in the AlphaBot system  <https://www.alphabotsystem.com/alpha-bot>):white_check_mark:

    - If a user queries a particular term using this command, they will receive a summary of this page alongside the image of that Wikipedia page as an embed.
+   - Made possible with the [WikiJS module] (https://dijs.github.io/wiki/index.html)
 5. Directions​ :white_check_mark:
    - If a user asks for directions from a particular address, an image of that address and UNSW path will be generated using MapBox Direction's API.